qualisys/qualisys_drone_sdk/README.md

 #### [cf_multi.py](examples/cf_multi.py)

+This script demonstrates a basic scenario using the Qualisys motion capture system to control the flight path of two Crazyflie drones.

-The drones take off and fly circles around Z axis.
+The script commands the drones to take off and fly circles around Z axis.

 #### [cf_interactive_deck.py](examples/cf_interactive_deck.py)

 This script demonstrates real-time interactive control of a Crazyflie, coupling the drone's flight to the position of another drone equipped with an [Active Marker Deck](https://www.bitcraze.io/products/active-marker-deck/).

-The drone flies along the YZ plane while centered at 0 along the X plane.
-The Y and Z coordinates track the second Crazyflie.
+The drone is commanded to fly along the YZ plane while centered at 0 along the X plane.
+The Y and Z coordinates track the Y-Z position second Crazyflie.

 #### [cf_interactive_traqr.py](examples/cf_interactive_traqr.py)